In this three-minute read, we look at some of the positive stories and initiatives inspired by Children’s Mental Health Awareness Week.

 Mental health used to be a taboo subject

 This week was Children’s Mental Health Awareness Week.
 In line with this, people look for exciting ways to engage with young people about the issue.

 The week’s theme was ‘expressing yourself’ and encouraged young people to find ways to share feelings, thoughts, or ideas through creativity.

-Here is a rundown on how people share a message.
+Here is a rundown on how people share a message and stories.

 Lovely Day for Fundraising